jadynlaila/Study_Group_Platform/Deliverables/Group 7 - Deliverable 2.md

 1a.
 Student is not signed in, so prompted to sign in

-1.The system informs user and prompts to sign in
+   1. The system informs user and prompts to sign in

 1b.
 Student does not successfully complete steps to create group

-1.The system asks user to fill information accordingly and try again
+   1. The system asks user to fill information accordingly and try again

 2a.
 Student deletes group

-1.The system shows group as no longer available and suggests to look for more groups.
+   1. The system shows group as no longer available and suggests to look for more groups.

 **Interface Sketch:**